sbxzy/BOFC0/README.md

 The libs folder contains a minimal Python environment that runs the game.
 It is distributed under the python software foundation license.
-Apart from files mentioned above, other files and codes are copyrighted to the game author Zhiyang Xiang (email sbxzy@foxmail.com).
+Apart from files mentioned above, other files and codes are copyrighted to the game author (email sbxzy@foxmail.com).
 Please contact the author if any of your arts are not listed above.
 If you want to use models, sounds or other code stuff created by the author in your own projects, also contact sbxzy@foxmail.com.
 2020-08-04